PredictiveMovement/predictivemovement/infra/README.md

 - `pelias` folder contains everything for pelias
 - `base` folder contains `dependencies` (databases) and `stack` (applications) that are deployed to `predictivemovement-dev`
 - `overlay` folder contains `dependencies-prod` (databases) and `stack-prod` (applications) that use the corresponding folder from `base` and extend it and then are deployed to `predictivemovement` namespace
-> NOTE: In other words the `dev` environment config is the default, and `prod` is a changed version of it
+> NOTE: Read me about our use of Kustomize overlays below

 #### k8s secrets